 Partners and senior employees tend to be more sophisticated, but will often ‘let down their guard’ when dealing with social media and social messaging platforms – often far more is discovered from a WhatsApp account on a mobile phone, than from a review of a work email account.

 Exit interviews can be a useful tool in the information gathering process.
 Firms should look to conduct them with employees who have resigned to take competing employment – and ideally after reviewing the email and phone accounts.
-This will enable specific questions about any possible matters of wrongdoing, or collusion, to be raised and affords an opportunity to remind the exiting employee of post-termination restrictions and ongoing duties of confidentiality.
-It might also, in an appropriate cases, to ascertain any underlying grievance, or to provide an opportunity to seek to persuade the partner or employee to stay.
+This will enable specific questions about any possible matters of wrongdoing, or collusion to be raised and affords an opportunity to remind the exiting employee of post-termination restrictions and ongoing duties of confidentiality.
+It might also serve, in an appropriate case, to ascertain any underlying grievance, or to provide an opportunity to seek to persuade the partner or employee to stay.

-Requiring departing partners or employees to take garden leave has several advantages – it affords the firm the ability to cement relationships with key clients who were serviced by the departing individual or team, it breaks their connection with the market and also gives the firm further time to uncover evidence of wrongdoing.
-The partnership/LLP agreement or employment contract should include a contractual garden leave clause, requiring the individual(s) to stay away from the office and to not communicate with colleagues or clients.
+Requiring departing partners or employees to take garden leave, rather than paying them in lieu of notice or requiring them to work their notice, has several advantages – it affords the firm the ability to cement relationships with key clients who were serviced by the departing individual or team, it breaks their connection with the market and also gives the firm further time to uncover evidence of wrongdoing.
+The partnership/LLP agreement or employment contract should include a contractual garden leave clause, requiring the individual(s) to stay away from the office and to not communicate with colleagues or clients during that period.

 Firms should seek to promptly engage with key clients serviced by the departing individual(s), to reassure them of continuity and to cement relationships with new client partners/team members.